-[47:27] So how will it be when the angels put them to death (idhaatatawaffahumu al-malaa-i-katu), striking their faces and their backs (yadriboona wujoohahum wa-adbaarahum)?
+[47:27] So how will it be when the angels put them to death (fa-kayfa idhaa tawaffathumu al-malaa-i-katu), striking their faces and their backs (yadriboona wujoohahum wa-adbaarahum)?

-[6:93] And who is more wicked than one who invents lies about God, or says: “It has been inspired to me,” while anything was not inspired to him; or who says: “I will bring down the same as what God has sent down.”
-And if you could only see the wicked at the moment of death when the angels have their arms opened: “Bring yourselves out, today you will be given the humiliating punishment for what you used to say about God without the truth, and you used to be arrogant towards His revelations.”
+[6:93] And who is more wicked than whoever has invented a lie about God, or said: “It has been inspired to me,” while it was not inspired anything to him; or who said: “I will reveal like what God has revealed.”
+And if you could see when the wicked are in agonies of the death while the angels are stretching out their hands: “Bring yourselves out, today you will be recompensed the humiliating punishment for what you have been to say about God other than the truth, and you were arrogant from His revelations”

-[23:100] So that I may do righteous deeds in what I have left behind.”
-No, it is but a word he speaks, and there is a barrier before them until the day they are resurrected.
+[23:100] That I can do as righteous in what I have left behind.”
+No, indeed, it is a word, he is being its speaker, while there is a barrier of their ahead till a day they are resurrected.

-[63:10] And you shall give from what we have provided you before the death comes to you, then he says, “My Lord, if You could delay me for a short while, then I would be charitable and be among the righteous.”
+[63:10] And you shall spend from what we have provided you before that the death comes to one of you, then he says, “My Lord, if You could delay me for a short while, then I would give to charity and be among the righteous.”

-[63:11] But God never delays for any soul when its term has come.
+[63:11] And God never delays for any soul when its term has come.
 And God is Cognizant of what you do.

 A funeral is the ceremony that is held when the body of someone who has died is buried followed by the prayer.
 Thus, the funeral ceremony consists of three rituals: (1) washing and covering the dead body with the seamless clothes, (2) the Funeral Prayer and (3) the burial to put the dead body into graves.
 We do understand that the rituals as listed in 1 and 3 are done for the dead because of the hygienic reason while the Funeral Prayer is quite different, even though it does not change the fate of the dead.
 We need to understand that those who have died in a state of disbelievers or idol worshipers do not deserve this prayer, nor shall we stand by their graves (9:84).
 Thus, the true believers of God who have led a righteous life only deserve the Funeral Prayer and they can be recognized based on criteria given in the Quran not based on other man-made sources that make us idol worshipers.

-[9:84] And you shall not observe the funeral prayer for any of them who dies (wa-laa-tusalli ‘alaa ahadin min’hum maata abadan), nor shall you stand by his grave (laa taqum alaa Qabrihi), for they have disbelieved in God and His messenger, and died in a state of wickedness.
+[9:84] And you should not observe the funeral prayer for any of them who died (wa-laa-tusalli ‘alaa ahadin min’hum maata abadan), nor should you stand by his grave (laa-taqum alaa Qabrihi), indeed, they have disbelieved in God and His messenger and have died while they were disobedient.